Resolving Conflict in Decision-Making for Autonomous Driving: Altruism and Area of Conflict

 When attempting to identify equilibria in Game Theoretic problem formulations it is not uncommon to use iterative best response methods to compute the Nash Equilibrium \citep{vorobeychik2008}.
 In practise this involves each agent choosing an optimal action based on the optimal actions for the other agents in the previous iteration.
 This allows for the fact that an agent's choice of action can be affected by the choices made by other agents.
 If this process is repeated indefinitely, and it converges to a solution, then the solution achieved is a Nash Equilibrium \citep{bacsar1998}.

 The altruism definition presented in Equation \ref{eqn:altruism_definition} neglects from consideration that $r_{-i}^{*}$ is the reward an altruistic agent $-i$ would receive from the interaction, not $r_{-i}$, and that awareness of this value could affect agent $i$'s preferences.
 But, by the same assumption, the value for $r_{-i}^{*}$ depends on the value of $r_{i}^{*}$.
-By treating the equations in Equation \ref{eqn:altruism_definition} as a system of equations, we can determine the steady state of the system, yielding what we refer to as augmented altruism,
+By treating the equations in Equation \ref{eqn:altruism_definition} as a system of equations, we can determine the steady state of the system, yielding what we refer to as ``augmented altruism'',

-This is an improvement on our base altruism definition, as it is a computationally tractable method for accounting for both players altruism values when evaluating options, whereas the original definition only accounted for the agent's own $\alpha$.
-We refer the reader to the Appendix \ref{deriving_augmented_altruism} for a more detailed explanation and complete derivation.
+This improves on our base altruism definition, as it is a computationally tractable method for accounting for both players altruism values when evaluating options, whereas egoistic models only account for the agent's own $\alpha$.
+We refer to models with this property as ``non-egoistic'' models.
+For a more detailed explanation and complete derivation, we direct the reader to the Appendix \ref{deriving_augmented_altruism} .